Deepok101/ShopifyChallenge/README.md

 - Checking out a product with 0 inventory will not process that individual image.
 This can happen when a user adds a product to their shopping cart that is still in inventory and the owner of that image sets the inventory of that image to 0 before the user checks out.
 - An owner of an image cannot purchase their own image.
 This is taken care in both the frontend.
+- An owner cannot set the inventory, discount or price of an image to a negative value.
+- The inventory value can only be set to an integer while prices and discounts can be floats.

 ## Security